PaperMC/docs/docs/paper/reference/paper-yml.md

 ### auto-save-interval

 - **default**: -1
-- **note**: Default value instructs the world to use Bukkit\'s default.
+- **note**: Default value instructs the world to use Bukkit's default.
-- **description**: Instructs this world to use a specific value for auto-save instead of bukkit\'s global value.
+- **description**: Instructs this world to use a specific value for auto-save instead of bukkit's global value.

 ### game-mechanics